Hohenstaufen-Gymnasium

-The Hohenstaufen-Gymnasium is a bilingual grammar school in Göppingen, Germany.
+The Hohenstaufen-Gymnasium is a bilingual Gymnasium (grammar school) in Göppingen, Germany.

 Campus

-The two main buildings of the Hohenstaufen-Gymnasium were designed by architect Guenter Behnisch and are now under monumental protection (Denkmalschutz).
+The two main buildings of the Hohenstaufen-Gymnasium were designed by the architect Günter Behnisch and are now under monumental protection (Denkmalschutz).

-The main buildings are connected via two glazed bridges.
+The three main buildings are connected via four glazed bridges.

 The north building houses the administrative offices (offices of the headmistress, deputy headmistress, secretariat, teachers' offices and lounge, conference rooms), class rooms, library, art halls, art work station rooms, geography hall, music hall, student's lounge and Senior's lounge.
-Beyond this, the full-day care for students in years 5 and 6 takes place here, during afternoon classes.
+Beyond this, the full-day care for students in years 5 through 7 takes place here, during afternoon classes.

-The south or science building accommodates rooms and halls for theoretical and experimental education in chemistry, physics and biology.
+The south or science building accommodates rooms and halls for theoretical and experimental education in chemistry, physics and biology and natural science.
 It also houses several preparation rooms and an extra class room.

 The campus of the school also offers multi-usage sports field, gymnasium, dining hall and indoor pool.

 The premises of the near Youth Centre (Haus der Jugend) may also be used on occasion.